Can Local Businesses Really Benefit From Social Media? If Yes, How?

 Local business owners are constantly assessing whether or not social media is a rewarding promotional vehicle.
 In most cases, the dilemma stems from the fact that successful social media marketing costs but there is clear evidence that businesses have been propelled forward using social media because consumers gravitate to these channels of communication.

 As a business owner, you want eyeballs on your products and services.
-According to this list of the most popular websites worldwide, clearly the social networks including Facebook, YouTube and Twitter are where the large swaths of consumers are.
+According to this list

 The Value of Social Media for Local Businesses